Modal window design: best practices for in-app engagement

 Because they have the power to grab attention, modals are often seen as quick fixes to anything that could use a boost in engagement.

-Modal windows are meant to be bold—and when used correctly, they are a great way to deliver messages that deserve users’ full attention.
-Many companies—Google, Grammarly, HubSpot, Spotify, etc—use them successfully to onboard users and nudge them toward high-impact actions.
+But when used correctly, modal windows are a great way to deliver messages that deserve users' full attention.
+Many companies - Google, Grammarly, HubSpot, Spotify - use them successfully to onboard users and nudge them toward high-impact actions.

 What is a modal?

-Modals (also known as modal windows, overlays, and dialogs) are large UI elements that sit on top of an application’s main window—often with a layer of transparency behind them to give users a peek into the main app.
+Modals (also known as modal windows, overlays, dialogs, and lightboxes) are large UI elements that sit on top of an application's main window - often with a layer of transparency behind them to give users a peek into the main app.

-To return to the application’s main interface, users must interact with the modal layer.
+The key concept behind a modal is that it creates a "mode" - a state where the main interface is temporarily disabled.
+To return to the application's main interface, users must interact with the modal layer by completing an action, making a choice, or explicitly dismissing it.
 Because they are inherently and deliberately disruptive, they should not be used lightly.

 1. User onboarding